Bethel Church (Redding): Resurrection prayer campaign

+Theological classification

-Bethel describes its senior leadership as an “apostolic” team.
-Sociologists Brad Christerson (Biola University) and Richard Flory (University of Southern California) identify Bethel and Johnson as prominent examples of Independent Network Charismatic Christianity, a loose set of networks that often overlaps with what reporters and critics call the New Apostolic Reformation (NAR).
-Scholars and journalists have described these networks as promoting “dominionist” teachings; particularly the Seven Mountains Mandate, which urges Christians to “take dominion” over seven spheres of society: religion, family, education, government, media, arts and entertainment, and business.
+Bethel describes its senior leadership as an "apostolic" team.
+Sociologists Brad Christerson (Biola University) and Richard Flory (University of Southern California) identify Bethel and Bill Johnson as prominent examples of Independent Network Charismatic Christianity, a loose set of networks that often overlaps with what reporters and critics call the New Apostolic Reformation (NAR).
+Scholars and journalists have described these networks as promoting "dominionist" teachings; particularly the Seven Mountains Mandate, which urges Christians to "take dominion" over seven spheres of society: religion, family, education, government, media, arts and entertainment, and business.
 Johnson co-authored a book advancing this teaching.
-Johnson has denied formal ties to the NAR label, telling Christianity Today he is “not completely clear on what it is.”
+Johnson has denied formal ties to the NAR label, telling Christianity Today he is "not completely clear on what it is."

+Ministers at Bethel produced a number of publications about religion and business (e.g. Money and the Prosperous Soul: Tipping the Scales of Favor and Blessing by Stephen K. De Silva).
+Bethel's teachings have been described as aligning with prosperity gospel - the belief that God rewards faith with wealth.

+The church endorses Brian Simmons' The Passion Translation of the Bible, which Bill Johnson describes as “One of the greatest things to happen with Bible translation in my lifetime.”
+Multiple scholars have described it as a solo effort and an interpretive paraphrase rather than translation.
+They have criticized it as being unfaithful to the original manuscripts and lacking a disclosed committee for the translation.

+Due to its extreme beliefs and practices, some critics have characterized Bethel Church as a cult.
+Its members are sometimes referred to as "Bethelites".